What is reverse osmosis?

 Let's tell you more about the filters and running costs

-An RO System is made up of multiple pre-filters (shown as 1, 2 and 3 in the image below) which are needed to filter out sediment and chlorine, which in turn protects the membrane (shown as number 4 below).
+An RO System consists of multiple pre-filters (shown as 1, 2 and 3 in the image below), which are needed to filter out sediment and chlorine, which protects the membrane (shown as number 4 below).

-The membrane is what does all the work, and it's also the most expensive filter to replace.
+The membrane does all the work and is also the most expensive filter to replace.

 So, the best way to protect the membrane is to ensure your RO filter is installed on softened water.
-A membrane of an RO system installed on hard water will typically last 3 years, whereas a membrane of a RO installed on softened water will last typically 10 years!
+A membrane of an RO system installed on hard water will typically last three years, whereas a membrane of an RO installed on softened water will typically double, so 6-7 years, or more!

-Strangely enough, on premium models, it works the other way around:
+Strangely enough, on the premium machines, it works the other way around:

-- They typically have a better quality filter, and therefore normally only have three filters
+- They typically have a better quality filter and have just three filters

 - LOWER RUNNING COSTS

 Sometimes customers are recommended by other companies to fit a 6th filter, called a ‘Remineralising’ filter.

 This filter basically adds back calcium and magnesium, and is effectively a block of chalk within a plastic housing.